armingrudd/DS-with-KNIME/README.md

 Task 4: A scatter plot which shows "age" agains  "hours-per-week" for 1000 rows only.

-Task 5: A bar chart which shows average "age" per "marital-status"
+Task 5: A bar chart which shows average "age" per "marital-status".

 Task 6: A histogram which shows average "hours-per-week" per age groups.
 There should be 10 age groups.
 The label of each group must represent the borders.